neovarier/traffic_sign_classification/writeup.md

 ###Data Set Summary & Exploration

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

 The code for this step is contained in the second code cell of the IPython notebook.

-Number of training examples = 34799
+Number of training examples = 34799.
-Number of validation examples = 4410
+Number of validation examples = 4410.
-Number of testing examples = 12630
+Number of testing examples = 12630.
-Image data shape = (32, 32, 3)
+Image data shape = (32, 32, 3).
-Number of classes = 43
+Number of classes = 43.

 ####2.
 Exploratory Visualization of the dataset